Exact solution for wave scattering from black holes: Formulation: Applications

 \subsection{S-matrix and cross section}

 By definition \eqref{Rin-asym}, the ``in'' solution $R_{\text{in},s}$ is the solution satisfying the boundary condition with the purely ingoing boundary condition at the black hole horizon.
-We can then define the S-matrix~$\mS_{\ell, s}(\omega)$ as a ratio between the coefficients for the ingoing and outgoing waves at the cosmological horizon \be \mS_{\ell, s}(\omega) = (-1)^{\ell+1}\df{C_s^{\text{(ref)}}}{C_s^{\text{(inc)}}}. \ee For numerical calculation, one can evaluate the S-matrix by numerically integrating the radial Teukolsky equation~\eqref{diffeq-Y} by requiring the boundary condition by the shooting method.
+We can then define the S-matrix~$\mS_{\ell, s}(\omega)$ as a ratio between the coefficients for the ingoing and outgoing waves at the cosmological horizon: \be \mS_{\ell, s}(\omega) = (-1)^{\ell+1}\df{C_s^{\text{(ref)}}}{C_s^{\text{(inc)}}}. \ee For numerical calculation, one can evaluate the S-matrix by numerically integrating the radial Teukolsky equation~\eqref{diffeq-Y} by requiring the boundary condition.
 On the other hand, with the exact solution, we can use \eqref{eq:Cinc} and \eqref{eq:Cref} to obtain $C_s^{\text{(ref)}}/C_s^{\text{(inc)}}= A'^{2B_2+s}C_{21,s}/C_{22,s}$.
-Further, plugging $C_{21,s}, C_{22,s}$ in \eqref{C11} we obtain \be \mS_{\ell, s}(\omega) = (-1)^{\ell+1} A'^{2B_2+s} \df{W_z[y_{12,s}, y_{02,s}]}{W_z[y_{02,s}, y_{11,s}]} . \ee Again, this expression reduces the number of Wronskians and minimizes the computational cost.
-This formula does not require the numerical integration and shooting method.
-We can obtain the S-matrix by calculating the ratio of the Wronskian of the local Heun function.
+Further, plugging $C_{21,s}, C_{22,s}$ into \eqref{C11}, we obtain \be \mS_{\ell, s}(\omega) = (-1)^{\ell+1} A'^{2B_2+s} \df{W_z[y_{12,s}, y_{02,s}]}{W_z[y_{02,s}, y_{11,s}]} . \ee Again, this expression reduces the number of Wronskians and minimizes the computational cost.
+This formula does not require numerical integration.
+We can obtain the S-matrix by calculating the ratio of the Wronskians of the local Heun function.

 Given the S-matrix, we can write down the differential cross sections and the scattering amplitudes, which are defined through an infinite series of the partial wave expansion.
 In practice, one needs to truncate the infinite series at some finite $\ell_{\rm max}$.
-However, it is known that a naive truncation of the partial wave expansion introduces a numerical error, and hence a special care is required~\cite{Dolan:2008kf}.
+However, it is known that a naive truncation of the partial wave expansion introduces a numerical error, and hence special care is required~\cite{Dolan:2008kf}.
 The situation is analogous to the computation of the Coulomb scattering series~\cite{PhysRev.95.500}.
-Since our main goal of the present paper is to establish the analytic formulation of the wave scattering from black holes, here we do not address this issue further.
+Since our main goal in the present paper is to establish the analytic formulation of the wave scattering from black holes, here we do not address this issue further.